 - Are you looking to achieve short- or long-term returns?

 - How much can you afford to invest?

 - How much risk are you comfortable with?

 - When do you want to retire by?

-Based on your goals, the investment manager will develop a portfolio strategy and identify the best allocation of assets for investment.
-As part of an ongoing relationship, your manager will periodically adjust this allocation based on changes in your goals.
+Based on your goals and needs, the investment manager will typically develop a custom portfolio strategy.
+In some cases, they may set you up with a model portfolio that employs a preset strategy.
+In addition, they will identify the best asset allocation for your portfolio.
+As part of an ongoing relationship, your manager will periodically adjust this allocation based on your changing goals.

 Having a professional manage your investments comes at a price.
-Investment management fees are based on assets under management, or AUM.
-Managers charge a fee, typically around 1% per quarter, on the amount of money they are managing for you.
-Most commonly, the fee is directly debited from your account with them.
+Investment management fees are based on assets under management (AUM).
+Managers charge a fee, typically around 1% a year, on the amount of money they are managing for you.
+Most commonly, the firm will debit the fee directly from your account on a quarterly basis.

 Each trade that your investment manager makes also comes with a fee.
 Mutual funds charge operating expenses and loads.
 Stock trades charge transaction fees.
 Even though your manager is making these trades, you are responsible for the charges.

 In recent years, there has been a rise in robo-advisors.
-With these automated services, you can answer a few questions about your investment wants and the algorithms will match you with a portfolio.
+With these automated services, you can answer a few questions about your investment desires and the algorithms will arrange your portfolio.
 These services are low-cost and easy to use.
 However, they can’t provide the human knowledge that only comes from years of experience and decision-making in the real world.

-Be careful if you do decide to go it alone.
-Taxes, withdrawal rules, and estate planning are complicated topics.
-You could end up suffering high fees and taxes if you aren’t fully aware of all the complexities.
-Moreover, you also likely don’t have the years of expertise and study that an investment manager does, and thus may not have the skills to fully maximize your investments.
+Be careful if you do decide to go at it alone.
+You could end up suffering high fees and taxes if you aren’t fully aware of all the factors at play.
+Moreover, you also don’t have the years of expertise and study that an investment manager does.
+Thus, you may not have the skills to fully maximize your investments.